The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

 "Some colon studies show these bacteria help support the immune system and a healthy gut," Gandhi adds.*

 For example, one small study published in the European Journal of Clinical Nutrition had one group of elderly participants consume dietary Bifidobacteria (specifically HN019) for six weeks, while the other group served as a control.
-The researchers found that those who consumed the probiotic showed enhanced levels of natural immunity.
+The researchers found that those who consumed the probiotic showed enhanced levels of natural immunity4.

 "The gut and the immune system are completely intertwined," integrative medicine doctor Amy Shah, M.D., says.
 In other words, the gut-immune connection is real.
 And while probiotics may not be the first supplement to come to mind when thinking of immunity, taking gut-specific probiotics can be valuable to your health.*